-Well, quite simply, documentary wedding photographer should be all about telling a story.
+Well, quite simply, a documentary wedding photographer should be all about telling a story.

 You may look at my wedding photography on this website and see that my work is different to “the traditional wedding photographer”.

-I don’t believe there is any difference between the three names generally, apart from, perhaps, what the bridal magazines see as the fashionable way to describe natural, story telling wedding photography.
+I don’t believe there is any difference between the three names generally, apart from, perhaps, what the bridal magazines see as the fashionable way to describe natural, storytelling wedding photography.